ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 During lunch, Kourtney asked if Anuka and Baagii ever disagree about which way to go.
 Anuka said they frequently bicker about which way is best, and when the car ends up stuck in the mud there is always hell to pay for the person who was wrong.
 "Fighting is in every culture", I said, which Baagii found especially funny.
 The friendship was growing.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_21-39-54-024000_cam.webp" description="Rolling hills cloaked in evergreens cradle a few grazing horses." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_22-05-26-727000_cam.webp" description="Unmonitored livestock grazing as free animals.
-Three different nomadic families in the background." %}
+Four different nomadic families in the background." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_00-58-56-554000_evan.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-23-01-723000_cam.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-45-19-769000_cam.webp" description="Hundreds of sheep and goat litter a hillside, free to roam and graze." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-32-05-362000_cam.webp" %}

 Later in the day we found ourselves enjoying the scenery as we drove alongside a gorgeous mountain.
 We crossed a muddy river, and then ascended up a rolling mountain.
 We arrived at a fork in the proverbial road.
 The car stopped.
 There were two potential ridgeline crossings.
 To be honest, both looked exposed and steep.
-I looked at the left pass and imagined the Lexus barrel-rolling down side of the slope.
-After some hemming and hawing, Baagii opted for the rightmost mountain pass, which my imagination was thankful for.
-We let the engine cool and drank some kumis.
-It was a hold your breath moment with slopes to our left and right.
-When we successfully mounted and traversed the ridgeline, everyone was relieved and smiling.
+I looked at the left pass and imagined the Lexus barrel-rolling down the side of the slope.
+After some hemming and hawing, Baagii opted for the rightmost mountain pass, which my imagintidbit of information: Chinggis Khaan supposedly proclaimed that a proper Mongolian should drink more horse milk than water.

-After the mountain pass, we descended into a valley, where a small village lies.
-It's a common place to stop for food for passersby traveling to and from the remote north.
-Day or night, the restaurant will open for a bus full of travelers.
-An old man sat in a security booth manning a rudimentary car gate that used a defunct chainsaw as a counterweight.
-A few words were spoken and the conversation ends with the _za_ from both parties.
-He released the drawstring and the chainsaw pulled the gatekeeping log upwards, allowing our passage.

-We were in the middle of Autumn and the more north we drove, the more the grass and trees were showing a spectrum of Fall colors.
-"It will be even better when we return Anuka", said.

-We were slowed by a herd of about 40 horses who were blocking the road, their owners nowhere in sight.
-I can imagine no better life for captive animals that in Mongolia, where they live free and nearly wild.
-Seeing all the horses inspired us to stop for a quick kumis break.
-As we sipped, Anuka, as she often did, spoiled us with a little tidbit of information that Chinggis Khaan proclaimed that a proper Mongolian should drink more horse milk than water.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-34-37-443000_cam.webp" description="A curious foal explores, but not too far from its mother's side." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-35-05-975000_cam.webp" description="Horses are branded to establish ownership.
 More on that later..." %}

 At the top of a mountain was a collection of 13 _ovoos_.
 An ovoo is a shrine composed of branches, rocks, and multicolored silk fabrics, each color representing a natural element (sun, sky, water, etc.).
 They are typically found at the top of mountains and mark border crossings, and serve as checkpoints either in the beginning or the end of a journey.
-I couldn't make heads of tails as to whether this was the beginning or the end of our journey.
+I couldn't make heads or tails as to whether this was the beginning or the end of our journey.

+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-06-04-381000_cam.webp" %}

 Following Anuka's example, we grabbed three rocks and made our way around the central ovoo, walking three laps in a clockwise motion.
 While you loop around the sacred space, it's customary to throw the rocks onto it, adding to its stature.
 After that, you are to send a wish out into the universe.
 Since this ovoo site has so many ovoos, we move to the ones linked with our respective Chinese zodiac sign and repeated the process.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-06-04-381000_cam.webp" description="" %}

 After making a wish, I watched Baagii pour out 3 cups of kumis, flinging each skyward.
 Finishing his ritual, he looked my way and noticed I had been watching him.
 He smiled.
 Back in the car, he spoke with Anuka and she translated to us that he was sharing his kumis with nature.
 It gave me pause.
 Baagii's spiritual connection to the land is palpable.
 He believes in these practices.
 This is how he lives.

 The full journey from Murun to Tsagaannuur is around 9 hours.
 Understandably, improved road conditions drive much of the election cycle.
 Candidates visit all the villages by helicopter, and then sing about promises of road infrastructure.
 Famous people are ushered in and perform concerts, and free vodka is handed out to restore voter faith from the last election.
 But post election, the promises of roads fade like the distant hum of their departing helicopters.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-41-41-651000_cam.webp" description="An average road." %}
+{% include gallery.html
+    images="2023-09-14-north-mongolia/4/__2023-08-31_03-41-41-651000_cam.webp,2023-09-14-north-mongolia/4/__2023-08-31_04-22-23-197000_cam.webp"
-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_04-22-23-197000_cam.webp" description="A rickety bridge crossing just outside Red Mountain Village, a small village that neighbors Tsagaannuur." %}
+    caption="(left) An average road. (right) A rickety bridge crossing just outside Red Mountain Village, a small village that neighbors Tsagaannuur."
+%}

 Perhaps it is for this reason that motorbike reign supreme in Mongolia.
 They are cheap on gas, cheap to purchase, easy to repair, and can traverse roads and bridges that cars struggle with.
 With the introduction of the Chinese motorcycle in the 1990s, and its widespread proliferation throughout the country in the following decades, horseback riding has greatly diminished.
 Increasingly so, Mongolians are traveling, transporting goods, carrying out errands, and herding by motorcycle rather than by horseback.
 It's an example like many others found in Mongolia: modern technologies threatening to overwrite a lifestyle maintained for thousands of years, and the Mongolian people and government trying to strike a balance between modernity and tradition.